vinzmyko/mdello/project-management.md

 - Extend parser.go to extract the ids ✅
 - Create structure based on markdown file ✅
 - Clean up the board.go file and parser.go file and commit ✅
-- Compare the original markdown file struct vs the editted markdown file
+- Compare the original markdown file struct vs the editted markdown file ✅
-    - What are the changes from the original and the editted version
+    - What are the changes from the original and the editted version ✅
-- Simple name changes
+- Simple board name changes ✅

+TODO: Refactor code now that it works
+- Figure out how to deal with the card ids
+- Refactor and clean up all the trail code
+    - parser.go
+        - Which structs need to be private
+        - Correct regex based on how we solved the shortID in convert.go
+        - Should detect changes function be in here?
+        - right now the file handles markdown → intermidiate structs and comparing the original and editted
+        - origList and edList seem messy fix the variables I made here
+    - actions.go
+        - Think about the best layout to handle the structs and the interface implementation
+            - all structs together then the implementation methods?
+            - struct then related impl methods?
+                - in order of board, list, cards

 - Moving cards

 ## Queued Up